earthly/earthly/examples/cache-command/README.md

 The `<directory>` is also persisted into the resulting image at the end of the Target's execution.
 Meaning that you can access the directory in a subsequent Target by referencing it with `FROM`, or if you run `SAVE IMAGE`, the directory will be accessible in the resulting Docker image.

 ## Simple Example
-A classic example for uing `CACHE` is within a Target which downloads new dependencies frequently.
+A classic example for using `CACHE` is within a Target which downloads new dependencies frequently.

 Here's an example Target that uses `CACHE` in an NPM build:
 ```Earthfile